rubi-du/ComfyUI-BiRefNet-Super/README.md

 Thanks to all the authors of the BiRefNet repository [ZhengPeng7/BiRefNet](https://github.com/zhengpeng7/birefnet).

 Some code was referenced from [MoonHugo/ComfyUI-BiRefNet-Hugo](https://github.com/MoonHugo/ComfyUI-BiRefNet-Hugo).
-Thank you!
+Thanks!